NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 1. On the “Welcome” screen, click the “Continue” button.
 You can now install the Woof mobile app.
 Follow the link below: https://testflight.apple.com/join/mGNJXIwt

-1. Click “Start Testing” in Step 2 to open the installation prompt in the TestFlight app.

 1. The invitation screen for the Woof app will appear with a description of the app.
 Click “Accept” to accept the invitation to our beta testing program.

 1. After accepting the invitation, click “Install” to install the Woof application.